San Diego State vs. Nevada NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- San Diego State has combined with its opponents to score more than 45.5 points in four of nine games this season.
+- San Diego State and its opponents have combined to put up more than 45.5 points in four of nine games this season.

-- The two teams combine to score 64.6 points per game, 19.1 more than the total in this contest.
+- Saturday's total is 19.1 points lower than the two team's combined 64.6 points per game average.

-- These two squads combine to surrender 41 points per game, 4.5 fewer than this contest's over/under.
+- The 41 combined points per game that these two squads have allowed this season are 4.5 fewer than the 45.5 total in this contest.

-- Aztecs games have an average total of 43.7 points this season, 1.8 fewer than Saturday's over/under.
+- The Aztecs and their opponents score an average of 43.7 points per game, 1.8 fewer than Saturday's total.

 - The 58.2 PPG average total in Wolf Pack games this season is 12.7 points more than this game's over/under.